kevinaxu/soho-spaces-next/tasks.md

   - Header
     - [] Mobile - lots of real-estate in Drawer right now.
 Add in some additional
     - [x] Desktop - make this thinner.
 Update padding on desktop
-  - Footer
-    - [] Logo should be transparent and slightly overflow on the top of the footer, creating a watermark effect
 - Production readiness
   - [] Create a 404 page
   - [] Update Umamimk to point to production site